 2002, I've been updating the information every day but Christmas; so if you see

-Delta and Surrey areas of Columbia U-Pick Farms and Orchards, by
+Delta and Surrey areas of Columbia U-Pick Farms and Orchards in 2023, by county

 Click on the resources drop-down above, if you need a county map.